spelunky-fyi/Spelunky2SeedFinder/README.md

 ## Installation
 Download the release, and unzip it.
 Run the executable, then start Spelunky 2.
 The Seed Finder window should pop up a bit after Spelunky 2 starts.
 To actually use the Seed Finder, you must continue until you are inside a level.
+Do not combine with any other mods at the same time, just run the Seed Finder to find some seeds, quit, and either play regular Spelunky 2 or use Overlunky, ...

 ## Documentation